 Why I Don't Accept Insurance

-Many clients are confused by my not taking insurance.
-Some have even asked if they can give me the paperwork from their insurance so I can join their network.
-I can certainly understand any client wanting to make the most of their insurance.
-However, there are several reasons that I choose not to directly accept or bill insurance.
+Many clients are confused by our not taking insurance.
+Some have even asked if they can give us the paperwork from their insurance so we can join their network.
+We can certainly understand any client wanting to make the most of their insurance.
+However, there are several reasons why Pivotal Counseling chose to not directly accept or bill insurance.
 Some of those may also be reason for you to reconsider attempting to use your insurance for counseling.